bowl-of-rais/rais-music-theory-and-guitar-knowledge/contents/Scales/Scales and Keys.md

 In short, both a scale and a key tell us a set of notes that 'make sense together', or are usually used in the same piece of (Western) music.
 Scales usually refer to an ordered version of that set.

 > Tonality (from "Tonic") or key: Music which uses the notes of a particular scale is said to be "in the key of" that scale or in the tonality of that scale.
 (Berlin, Sclater, Sinclair, 2006)

+>Scale: A **particular arrangement** of pitches that has some practical use in music.
+THe relationship of the pitches to one another gives a scale its characteristic quality.
+>*- Fretboard Mastery (Troy Stetina)*

 ## Scales as a sequence of steps